romkabauer/expense-bot/README.md

 💸[Start using Expense Bot](https://t.me/superset_expense_bot) 💸

-- 📤 Open [link to bot](https://t.me/superset_expense_bot) and send him '/start' then '/setup', it configs bot for you with initial settings values
-- 📲 Run '/add' to add your first expense, follow instructions by bot
+- 📲 Just type/voice your expense in the bot chat OR run '/add' to add your first expense following bot's instructions
 - 🎉 Congrats, you recorded your first expense with Expense Bot!

 ## Which currencies bot supports?